-COPD is a term for long-term lung diseases for which the symptoms are not fully reversible, and include chronic bronchitis, emphysema, and some cases of asthma .
+COPD relates to long-term lung diseases for which the symptoms are not fully reversible, and includes chronic bronchitis, emphysema, and some cases of asthma .
 These diseases are characterised by shortness of breath.
 A major risk factor for COPD is smoking, but exposure to irritants like dust and fumes can also increase the risk of developing COPD .

-Disease of the respiratory system was reported by 27% of Indigenous people who participated in the 2004-2005 NATSIHS .
+Detailed information about respiratory disease is not yet available from the 2012-2013 AATSIHS, but 27% of Indigenous people who participated in the 2004-2005 NATSIHS reported having a long-term respiratory condition .
 Respiratory conditions were reported more frequently by Indigenous people living in non-remote areas (30%) than by those living in remote areas (17%).

-The most recent detailed information on specific causes of respiratory-related deaths for Indigenous males and females is available for the period from 2004 to 2008.
-During this time period, the leading specific cause of death from respiratory disease for both Indigenous males and females living in NSW, Qld, WA, SA and the NT was chronic lower respiratory disease (Table 22) .
-Age-standardised death rates were around three times higher for Indigenous males and females than those for their non-Indigenous counterparts.
-Death rates for pneumonia and influenza, the next most common cause of death from respiratory disease, were 2.0 times higher for Indigenous people than for non-Indigenous people.
+The most recent detailed information on specific causes of respiratory-related deaths for Indigenous males and females is for the period 2006 to 2010.
+The leading specific cause of death from respiratory disease for both Indigenous males and females living in NSW, Qld, WA, SA and the NT was chronic lower respiratory disease (Table 26) .
+Age-adjusted death rates were around three times higher for Indigenous males and females than those for their non-Indigenous counterparts.
+COPD accounted for 87% of the deaths of Indigenous people caused by chronic lower respiratory disease.
+Death rates for pneumonia and influenza, the next most common cause of death from respiratory disease, were 2.1 times higher for Indigenous people than those for non-Indigenous people.

 |Rate||Rate ratio||Rate||Rate ratio||Rate||Rate ratio|